levibsprung/levisprung.com/content/about.md

 ## What am I doing?

 I am spending this summer working on my software engineering skills.
 In addition to this website, I'm working on a Scrabble database that allows users to upload games using only a photo of the game board and a list of scores, as well as exploring reinforcement learning with Scrabble.
-I am also looking to write about my interests and the lessons they have taught me.
+I am also working on a database for Magic: The Gathering Online (MTGO) events for data analysis purposes.

 ## What are my goals?

 I've long wanted a place to catalog my ideas and experiences, so in this website's initial stages, that will be its primary purpose.
 Ideally, as I continue to work on more projects, it will also serve to showcase and document those.

+_Are you an employer or recruiter and want to learn more about me?
+[Download my resume (PDF)](/levi_sprung_resume.pdf) here!_